-In all, Mana delivers a complex piece of work to us.
+Mana delivers a complex piece of work to us.
 Definitely not the relatively simplistic Gothic and Symphonic Metal formula that many claimed to detect.
-It is a multi-layered production of an astonishing quality.
+It is – to the contrary – a multi-layered production of an astonishing quality.
 Nemesea for sure forged a name for themselves in very little time and came a very long way in a hellufa short time.
 Just remember that they were hired to be the opening act of After Forever a few short months after they started the band, then continued on to produce this album.
 Nemesea‘s debut Mana is for sure not the easiest fare and you need some time and I daresay energy to take it in.
 But it will be worth the effort.

 Record Rating: 9/10 | Label: Ebony Tears | Web: Official Site